Find out why Community Gardens are good for us by watching this video.

 What is a Community Garden?

 People often ask us, ‘What is a Community Garden?’.
-We think the Federation of City Farms and Community Gardens (FCFCG) explains this rather well:
+We think Social Farms and Gardens explains this rather well:

 What’s the background?

 “The origins of community farms and gardens stem back to therapeutic gardens associated with hospitals, school growing areas and early cooperative agricultural systems.
 Changes in cultures and land-management systems led to ownership of land falling into fewer hands and a move away from outdoor learning and therapy.
 However, the last half of the 20th century has seen a resurgence in community food growing, partly inspired by the growth of the community garden movement in the United States.
 Influence from the Netherlands generated interest in community farming and in 1972 the UK’s first city farm was established in Kentish Town, London.”